Blog article

 Vuong Bui

-The numbers don't lie.
-Studies show that 75% of users judge a business's credibility based on its website's design, and 89% of consumers shop with a competitor after a poor user experience.
-That's not just a design problem, that's a business problem.
+Poor website design is silently costing businesses thousands in lost sales every day.
+The numbers are unambiguous.
+75% of users judge a business's credibility based on its website's design, and 89% of consumers shop with a competitor after a poor user experience.
+That is not just a design problem.
+It is a revenue problem with a design solution.

 The Speed Factor: When Slow Kills Sales

-Navigation Nightmares: When Users Can't Find What They Want
+Navigation: When Visitors Can't Find What They Want

 Good navigation should feel invisible.
-Users shouldn't have to think about it.
-They should be able to find what they're looking for in three clicks or less.
-This is where strategic UI/UX design becomes crucial – it's not about making things look pretty, it's about making things work.
+Users should be able to find what they're looking for in three clicks or fewer without stopping to think about the structure.
+This is where strategic UI/UX design becomes the difference between a site that converts and one that frustrates.

 Mobile Responsiveness: The Make-or-Break Factor